alecabrera27/kickstarter-analysis/README.md

 # kickstarter-analysis
 Performing analysis on Kickstarter data to uncover trends.
-(Practice)
 ## Overview
-With the help of the [kickstarter.com](https://www.kickstarter.com/) community, Louise almost reached her fundrasing goal for her *Fever* play
+With the help of the [kickstarter.com](https://www.kickstarter.com/) community, Louise almost reached her fundrasing goal for her *Fever* play, we will analyze data from different campaigns, launch dates and funding goals, compare their outcomes to predict when could be the best dates to launch another theater fundraiser.